WesOfX/perlin-noise/README.md

 The `noise` method returns a `real` value from three `real` input values. `real` is a templated type which can be any floating-point type.

-`real` is a typedef of `float` but it can be changed to any floating-point arithmatic type.
-Alternatively, all the functions in `noise.hpp` could be templated to take any floating-point arithmatic type.
-For simplicity, I chose not to template them.
-Note there is no `static_assert` to ensure `real` is a floating-point type if you decide to change the type of `real`.
+`real` is a template type. `static_assert`'s are used to ensure real is a floating point type.

 *Minimal examples:*
 ```cpp